hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that an expense account cannot be changed in the bank integration if it is not in the relevant currency with the application.
 1. Verify that an expense record added through integration can be deleted.
 1. Verify that it's impossible to change account for the individual bank expense record (transaction).
+1. Verify that the amount -1 000 000 000 000 can be added as a bank expense record.
+1. Verify that the amount -1 000 000 000 001 cannot be added as a bank expense record.
+1. Verify date&time for the transactions received from the bank.

 Notes: